 "That is my

-Seven took it gingerly.
-She studied the brunette next to her.
+studied the woman next to her.
 The open expression, full of intelligence and

 5732."